Shan Shui (electronic literature): Literary significance and critical reception

-LICHENG XIE in If DeLillo was an E-Lit Writer: DeLillo's Language as Visual Art in the Digital Age cites Shan Shui as an example to show the image features of natural language.
+Licheng Xie in "If DeLillo was an E-Lit Writer: DeLillo's Language as Visual Art in the Digital Age" cites Shan Shui as an example to show the image features of natural language.
 Random arrangements of poems and background images are combined into a variety of meaningful landscape paintings, making the language part of the background image.
 He believes that this work highlights the relationship between language and image, and shows the "reshapable" characteristics of language in pictures.

-In Beauty in code - 5 ways digital poetry combines human and computer languages, Author David Wright also use this work as an example in his visual verse.
+In his essay "Beauty in code - 5 ways digital poetry combines human and computer languages", Author David Wright also use this work as an example in his visual verse.
 Poets have combined poetry and images for centuries.
 While poets of the past would use sculpture and poetry together, contemporary poets can use digital technology for the same purpose. shan shui is regarded as a symbol of the combination of poetry and digital coding.

 Zijun Wang contents that the use of background images as part of the meaning of the piece qualify this piece as electronic poetry as well as computer-generated poetry.